 Non-owner won’t cover any damages to the car you’re driving at the time of an accident.
 It also won’t cover any of the injuries you sustain in a collision.
 This is because it acts as a liability policy.
 And, as previously mentioned, it won’t cover any accidents you’re in with a car you own.

-The following is a quick list of what non-owner auto insurance does/doesn’t cover:
+The following is a quick list of what non-owners does/doesn’t cover:

 - Property damage to other drivers in an accident